Kafilur Rahman Nishat Usmani: Biography

 Kafīlur Rahmān Nishāt Usmānī was born into the Usmani family of Deoband on 5 March 1942.
 His father was Jalilur Rahmān Usmānī, one of the sons of Azizur Rahman Usmani and a teacher of "tajwid" and "qirat" in the Darul Uloom Deoband.

 Usmānī graduated from Darul Uloom Deoband in 1961 and received an M.A in Arabic from the Aligarh Muslim University in 1975.
-His teachers include Syed Fakhruddin Ahmad and Muhammad Tayyib Qasmi.
+His teachers include Syed Fakhruddin Ahmad, Muhammad Tayyib Qasmi, and Mahdi Hasan Shahjahanpuri.

 In 1392 AH, Usmāni was appointed as a Mufti in the Darul Uloom Deoband.
 He served in this role for 32 years, during which time he issued more than fifty thousand religious edicts.
 He was also a poet and wrote in the ghazal, hamd, naat, nazm, marsiya, and qasīda genres of Urdu poetry.

 Usmānī died on 1 August 2006 and was buried in Qasmi cemetery next to the grave of his grandfather Azizur Rahman Usmani.
 His funeral prayer was led by his elder brother Fuzailur Rahman Hilal Usmani.